statamic/docs/content/collections/docs/globals.md

 ---
 title: Globals
-intro: Globals are variables made available everywhere in your templates, throughout your entire site.
-They are never tied to any one specific page, entry, or URL.
+intro: Global variables store content that belongs to the **whole site**, not just a single page or URL.
+Globals are available everywhere, in all of your views, all of the time.
+Just like the memory of eating your first hot pepper. 🌶
 template: page
 updated_by: 3a60f79d-8381-4def-a970-5df62f0f5d56
 updated_at: 1568645065
 id: 1e91dd54-c452-4e3b-8972-dba83c048d3d
 blueprint: page
-stage: 1
+stage: 4
 ---
 ## Overview